Art of the Dead

 —Eric Johnson and Steph Rodriguez

-READ THE ENTIRE COVER STORY: WIDE OPEN WALLS: ART IN THE STREET.
+READ THE FULL COVER STORY: WIDE OPEN WALLS: ART IN THE STREET.

 Published in the Sacramento News & Review on July 31, 2017.